Nord Kamal Mosque

-The architecture of the mosque, built according to a custom design, is different from traditional mosques, because of the special climatic conditions of the Far North.
+The architecture of the mosque, built according to a custom design, is different from traditional mosques, because of the special climatic conditions of the Far North, such as permafrost.
 For example, Norilsk's minaret tower, which is generally supposed to have a round shape, has a square base, because in such walls, the bricks do not freeze and they are more resistant to wind loads.

 Norilsk has a Muslim population of about 50,000, mostly migrants from Azerbaijan and Dagestan, although it is shrinking due to the area's harsh environment and unfavorable work opportunities.